2025 Seattle mayoral election

-The 2025 Seattle mayoral election was held on November 4, 2025, with a primary election that was held on August 5, 2025, to elect the mayor of Seattle.
-Incumbent Mayor Bruce Harrell ran for election to a second term and was challenged by community organizer Katie Wilson, who placed first against Harrell in an upset during the August nonpartisan primary.
-The two advanced to the general election from a field that included six other candidates.
-The vote was extremely close.
-The Seattle Times and other outlets called the election for Wilson over a week after election day, but counting is ongoing.
-Harrell conceded to Wilson on November 13.
+The 2025 Seattle mayoral election was held on November 4, 2025, with a primary election on August 5, 2025, to elect the mayor of Seattle.
+Incumbent Mayor Bruce Harrell ran for re-election to a second term and was challenged by community organizer Katie Wilson, who placed first in the August nonpartisan primary.

+The Seattle Times and other outlets called the election for Wilson a week after election day, with Harrell conceding to Wilson on November 13.
+Wilson ultimately won by a margin of 0.73%, the closest mayoral election in Seattle by percentage since 1906.

 Background

 Harrell announced his campaign for a second term in December 2024, and entered the race with the endorsement of numerous Washington government officials.
 Harrell was initially considered to be heading to an easy re-election.
 If re-elected, Harrell would have become the first Seattle mayor elected to a second term since Greg Nickels in 2005.

 In a February 2025 special election, Seattle voters passed Proposition 1A, which created a new business tax to fund social housing, over Proposition 1B, an alternative proposal endorsed by Harrell and business leaders that would have pulled funding for social housing from an existing tax.
 The result was widely considered to be a victory for Seattle's progressive wing, and a rebuke of Harrell heading into an election year.

 Community organizer and activist Katie Wilson's entry into the race in March was considered to be a significant progressive challenge to Harrell.
 Wilson, the co-founder and general secretary of the Seattle Transit Riders Union and a former columnist for Cascade PBS, had led activist campaigns for expanded public transportation access, minimum wage increases, and tenant protections across the Seattle area.
 Wilson said the passage of Proposition 1A had inspired her campaign.
 As of the campaign filing deadline in May, Wilson was the second-highest fundraising candidate in the race, after Harrell.
 Another high-profile progressive challenger was actor Ry Armstrong, the only candidate other than Harrell and Wilson to raise more than $100,000 in funding by the campaign filing deadline in mid-May.

 Around the May filing deadline, several additional candidates entered the race.
 Joe Mallahan, former T-Mobile US vice president and runner-up in the 2009 Seattle mayoral election, became another high-profile entrant.
 Mallahan lost to Mike McGinn by just 7,200 votes in 2009.
 Capitol Hill business owner Rachel Savage cited Mallahan's entry and wealth as her reason for bowing out of the race and running for Seattle City Council District 8 instead.
 Harrell would ultimately face seven primary challengers, including Wilson, Armstrong, and Mallahan.